confluentinc/librdkafka/CONFIGURATION.md

 socket.send.buffer.bytes                 |             0 | Broker socket send buffer size.
 System default is used if 0.
 socket.receive.buffer.bytes              |             0 | Broker socket receive buffer size.
 System default is used if 0.
 broker.address.ttl                       |        300000 | How long to cache the broker address resolving results.
 statistics.interval.ms                   |             0 | librdkafka statistics emit interval.
 The application also needs to register a stats callback using `rd_kafka_conf_set_stats_cb()`.
-The granularity is 1000ms. queued.min.messages                      |        100000 | Minimum number of messages that should to be available for consumption by application. fetch.wait.max.ms                        |           100 | Maximum time the broker may wait to fill the response with fetch.min.bytes. fetch.min.bytes                          |             1 | Minimum number of bytes the broker responds with.
+The granularity is 1000ms.
+A value of 0 disables statistics. queued.min.messages                      |        100000 | Minimum number of messages that should to be available for consumption by application. fetch.wait.max.ms                        |           100 | Maximum time the broker may wait to fill the response with fetch.min.bytes. fetch.min.bytes                          |             1 | Minimum number of bytes the broker responds with.
 If fetch.wait.max.ms expires the accumulated data will be sent to the client regardless of this setting.